1. Clarify your non-negotiables first

 The most effective investors run this playbook on a rhythm: daily or weekly screening of new deals, memo updates, and deliberate "kill or advance" decisions.
 Over time, this rhythm compounds into a robust understanding of how your target micro-markets behave in different conditions.

-7. Connecting this playbook to your tools
+7. Connecting this playbook to your underwriting and tools